Lloyd's building

 The Lloyd's building (sometimes known as the Inside-Out Building) is the home of the insurance institution Lloyd's of London.
-It is located on the former site of East India House in Lime Street, in London's main financial district, the City of London.
+It is located on the former site of East India House on the corner of Lime Street and Leadenhall Street, in London's main financial district, the City of London.
 The building is a leading example of radical Bowellism architecture in which the services for the building, such as ducts and lifts, are located on the exterior to maximise space in the interior.

 In 2011, twenty-five years after its completion in 1986 the building received Grade I listing; at this time it was the youngest structure ever to obtain this status.
 It is said by Historic England to be "universally recognised as one of the key buildings of the modern epoch".
 Its innovation of having key service pipes and other components routed outside the walls has led to very expensive maintenance costs due to their exposure to the elements.

 History

+Floor plan of Sir Edwin Cooper's 1928 building.
+Only the main entrance on Leadenhall was retained in the new building.

 The first Lloyd's building (address 12 Leadenhall Street) had been built on this site in 1928 to the design of Sir Edwin Cooper.
 In 1958, due to expansion of the market, a new building was constructed across the road at 51 Lime Street (now the site of the Willis Building).
 Lloyd's now occupied the Heysham Building and the Cooper Building.

 By the 1970s Lloyd's had again outgrown these two buildings and proposed to extend the Cooper Building.
 In 1978, the corporation ran an architectural competition which attracted designs from practices such as Foster Associates, Arup and Ioeh Ming Pei.
 Lloyd's commissioned Richard Rogers to redevelop the site, and the original 1928 building on the western corner of Lime and Leadenhall Streets was demolished to make way for the present one, which was officially opened by Queen Elizabeth II on 18 November 1986.
 The 1928 building's entrance at 12 Leadenhall Street was preserved and forms a rather incongruous attachment to the 1986 structure.
 Demolition of the 1958 building commenced in 2004 to make way for the 26-storey Willis Building.

 The building was previously owned by Dublin based real estate firm Shelbourne Development Group, who purchased it in 2004 from a German investment bank.
 In July 2013 it was sold to the Chinese company Ping An Insurance in a £260 million deal.

 In 2008 the Twentieth Century Society called for the building to be Grade I listed and in 2011 it was granted this status.